 Earned Revenue HelpEarned revenue represents income generated in direct exchange for a product or service.Earned income includes income from government contracts.

-In addition to bringing our financials back in-house, reStart has expanded its Finance Committee by including members not currently on the Board of Directors.
+reStart's Finance Committee includes members not currently on the Board of Directors.
 After its 2009 retreat, the Committee recommended additional staffing for the business and development departments.
 In response to those recommendations, we hired a part-time grant writer in 2010 and a full-time Manager of Volunteer Services, In-Kind Gifts and Congregational Relations in 2011.
 In 2013, we added a Grants and Contracts Administrator position to handle all of our government grants and contracts freeing the Development Director to focus on unrestricted major gifts.
-We increased income from corporations and religious groups by $47,031.58 between 2011 and 2012, and we increased individual donations 8.8%.
-Our Manager of Volunteer Services has increased volunteer groups from an average of 3-4 a month in 2011 to 2-3 a week in 2012.
-Most recently, the Finance Committee worked with reStart's Management Team to formulate a 2013 operating budget that we believe more accurately predicts revenue and expenses.
-This improved budget will be invaluable in helping reStart avoid crisis management and freeing our leadership to instead focus on strategic management of our resources.
+We increased income from corporations and religious groups by 10% from 2012 to 2014, and we increased individual donations 42%.
+Most recently, reStart purchased accounting software, Abila MIP, which enables the agency to more accurately track revenues and expenes by program.
+This has allowed for more accurate budgeting and financial reporting and enables decision makers to determine the programs incurring funding shortfalls.
+This improved software will be invaluable in helping reStart avoid crisis management and freeing our leadership to instead focus on strategic management of our resources.

 Greater Kansas City Community Foundation